 Two ultrasound machines, with capabilities to digitally store scanned images, are located in the Emergency Department.
 A third hand-held ultrasound machine is also available for use.
 Radiology is adjacent to the treatment areas and touts complete X-ray, ultrasound, CT scan, MRI and invasive radiological capabilities.

 Access to the department is via an enclosed, heated drop-off garage for ambulances and patients.
-The helipad is located in a secured area on the roof of Saint Marys Hospital.
+The helipad is located in a secured area on the roof of Mayo Clinic Hospital, Saint Marys Campus.

 Respiratory therapists are present 24 hours a day in the department, which also has a full-time social worker who assists with patient care.